knpuniversity/symfony2-rest/knpu/episode2/httpexception-invalid-json.md

 And we can't use this `$data` array anymore, `json_encode` is too good at creating *valid* JSON.
 Overachiever.
 Replace it with an `$invalidJson` variable - we'll have to create really bad JSON ourselves.
-Let's see here, start with one piece of valid JSON, remove a command and liven things up with a hanging quotation mark, and that oughta do it!
+Let's see here, start with one piece of valid JSON, remove a comma and liven things up with a hanging quotation mark, and that oughta do it!
 Now pass `$invalidJson` as the request body:

 [[[ code('45acca958d') ]]]